jasny/php-rfc-strict-operators/FAQ.md

 Nikita Popov made the following argument:

-\<blockquote\>String increment seems like a pretty niche use case, and I believe that many people find the overflow behavior quite surprising.
-I think it may be better to forbid string increment under strict\_operators. \</blockquote\>
+> String increment seems like a pretty niche use case, and I
+> believe that many people find the overflow behavior quite surprising.
+I
+> think it may be better to forbid string increment under
+> strict\_operators.

 ### Are built-in functions affected by strict\_operators?